-These categories identify the types of floppy disk drives installed.
 Choosing an incorrect type might cause your system to format the floppy disk improperly and you cannot access your data.
-The options for drive A and B are:

 Video

 This category selects the type of video adapter used for the primary system monitor.
 Although secondary monitors are supported, you do not have to select the type in Setup.
 The default setting is EGA/VGA (BIOS default, Setup default).